kedarmhaswade/helloworld-with-my-son/README.md

 3. I am not sure if data types, integer division is completely clear to him.
 Let's see.
 4. We stopped at "Test your knowledge - question 3" at the end of chapter 4.

+# Day 5: Aug 22, 2014
+1. He was able to solve the challenging question at the end of chapter 4 with a hint.
+He made a program to round off numbers.
+2. Started chapter 5.
+3. He asked an interesting question today - "How to make printer print something using Python?"